 - Squatter: Someone occupying the property without permission who has established enough presence (mail, utilities, furnishings, time) that police treat it as a "civil matter" and decline to remove them.
 These almost always require a court process.

 - Holdover tenant: A former tenant who stayed past the end of their lease.
 This is not a squatter — it is a landlord-tenant dispute governed by the Residential Landlord-Tenant Act and resolved through the formal eviction (unlawful detainer) process.
+If a tenant simply stops paying, that is also an eviction matter, not a squatter case — see what to do when a tenant doesn't pay rent.

 The One Rule You Cannot Break: No Self-Help